Back to Blog

 Type: Open source Godot plugin

-Best for: Developers who want a free, open source option with flexibility to choose their LLM provider.
+Best for: Developers who want a free, open source option and the flexibility to choose their own LLM provider.

 Type: Editor plugin